By Chuck Hill

 Cutters often visit ports where the population is sensitive to a history of U.S. interference in their internal affairs.
 In some cases, Coast Guard cutters are welcome, while U.S. Navy ships are not.
 For this reason, we might want to make it easy for even a casual observer to know that the cutter is not armed with powerful offensive weapons.
 Deck mounted launchers can provide this assurance, in that it is immediately obvious if missile canisters are, or are not, mounted.
 The pictures below show potential VLS to be considered.

-The OPC program of record for provides 25 of these ships.
+The OPC program of record provides for 25 of these ships.
 A contract has been awarded to Eastern Shipbuilding Group for detail design and construction of the first ship, with options for eight more.
 The notional design is 360 feet long, with a beam of 54 feet and a draft of 17 feet.
-The OPCs will have a sustained speed of 22.5 knots, a range of 10,200 nautical miles (at 14 knots), and an endurance of 60-days.
-It’s hangar will accommodate one MH-60 or an MH-65 and an Unmanned Air System (UAS).
+The OPCs will have a sustained speed of 22.5 knots, a range of 10,200 nautical miles (at 14 knots), and an endurance of 60 days.
+Its hangar will accommodate one MH-60 or an MH-65 and an Unmanned Air System (UAS).

 It will have a space for a SCIF but it is not expected to be initially installed.
 As built, it will have a Mk38 stabilized 25 mm gun in lieu of the Phalanx carried by the NSC.
 Otherwise, the Offshore Patrol Cutter will be equipped similarly to the National Security Cutter.
 It will likely have the same Lockheed Martin COMBATSS-21 combat management system as the LCS derived frigates.
 It is likely they could be fitted with cruise missiles and possibly Mk56 VLS for ESSM as well.
-Additionally these ships will be ice strengthened, allowing the possibility of taking surface launched cruise missiles into the Arctic
+Additionally these ships will be ice strengthened, allowing the possibility of taking surface launched cruise missiles into the Arctic.

-The Fast Response Cutter (FRC)
+Fast Response Cutter (FRC)